crls-design/12S-ESC/README.md

 ## Settings and Configuration

-Under rapid deceleration with a 12S battery, the BEMF may exceed hardware voltage ratings.
+Under rapid deceleration on 50V input, the back electromotive force (BEMF) may exceed hardware voltage ratings.
 This was observed during no-load testing with a bench power supply.
 To mitigate this, limiting `duty_rate` to `0.5%/ms` is recommended.

 > [!TIP]
-> In real-world scenarios with a battery under load, this condition is less likely due to natural voltage sag.
+> In real-world scenarios with a battery under load, this condition is less likely due to voltage sag and the battery acting as a load.

 ### Resources on Settings and Configuration